Conducting UT for Shopping App Revamp

 Background

 We received guidance and test scripts from our Lead UX Researcher to carry out the research.
-The process started with collaboration across multiple teams: CX, CS, IT, Finance, Legal, and Admin.
+The process started with collaboration across multiple teams: Customer Experience (CX), Customer Support (CS), IT Support (IT), Finance, Legal, and Admin.
 We worked together to handle preparations, such as recruiting participants, managing legal contracts, setting up incentives, and preparing research labs.

-1. Aligning on Research Goals and Key Insights
+1. Aligning on Research Goals & Focus Areas

 2. Recruiting Participants

-Our main focus for this step was to recruit the right participants and ensure a smooth onboarding process.
-To make this happen, we worked closely with the Customer Experience (CX) and Customer Support (CS) teams.
+Our main focus was to recruit the right participants and ensure a smooth onboarding experience.
+To support this, we worked closely and shared the following materials with the CX and CS teams:

-We gave the CX team a demographic questionnaire to help them screen and identify suitable participants from their customer database.
+• A demographic questionnaire to help the CX team identify suitable participants from their customer database.

-For the research, we created a detailed schedule for the 5-day usability test.
-The CS team took charge of onboarding participants, following up with them before and after each session, and coordinating with the design team to ensure everything ran smoothly.
+• A detailed 5-day usability test schedule to guide the CS team in managing onboarding, following up with participants before and after each session, and coordinating with the design team to ensure everything ran smoothly.

 3. Setting up Research Labs